SIMPLrU/00_On-Demand-Labs/Explore Kong Configuration FIles/step3.md

 * Additional functionality can be built through plugins, either through Kong or the community.

 ## What Next
-Lets look at the Kong conf file where you can customize and optimize your Kong environment.
+Let's look at the Kong conf file where you can customize and optimize your Kong environment.
 This is one of the most essential steps you will do.